biblequiz/BibleQuiz.com/_pages/breakdown.md

-### Contender/XP5 written by Micah Van Gorp
+### Contender/XP5 written by Jon Galliers

 **General Style**

 I favor questions that will help you understand the text being studied.
 In my questions, I rely on the wording from the Scripture rather than use my own.
 There will be a few cases where the Scripture would make the question too wordy or complicated so I do use my own.
 However, when in doubt use the Scripture to finish interrupted questions.

 I attempt to use all the varieties of question and answer types.
 I like lists and multi-part answers.

 My Statement and questions are focused on understanding Scriptural truths, thus they will be difficult to interrupt until after the statement is complete.
 The Contender Study and Practice questions will show a sampling of all the types of questions you will see throughout the quiz season.

 **By Point Value**

 10-point questions will be no longer than three words throughout the entire season (articles don't count ie. the Lord Jesus Christ.)
 This is not a contestable standard but is the pattern I am using.

 Early in the season expect the 20 point questions that are not from the Study Questions to be small segments of verses, and growing in length as the season progresses.

 30 point questions will be longer sections of verses or the entire verse depending on verse length for league meets, getting longer with League 5/League Finals, District Finals, and Regional Finals.
 The last few sets of the Practice Questions will show samplings of the harder questions that will appear in these later meets.

 **XP5**

 The first 12 questions will be matched so that the same point value is read to both teams.
 Of the first 12 questions 10 will be from the Contender Study Questions.

 Question number 13 will be a 30 that will either be an application question or harder 30 point question.

 There will be a total of two application questions between questions 13 and 18.
 They will only come from the chapters being studied for this league meet.

 There will be no review questions from previous material.